Maghoumi/TransScale/README.md

 pointers are extensions of CUdeviceptr which allows transparent manipulation using JCuda.

 Note that the project is still very immature and more features and samples may be added in the future.
+The sample package of the source code contains the example of a vector addition solution using CUDA.

 ## Acknowledgement
 I would like to thank Marco Hutter for creating JCuda and his support.
 JCuda's homepage is located [here](http://www.jcuda.org)